wrfchem-leeds/WRFotron/README.md

 . /nobackup/cemac/cemac.sh
 ```

-3. Run WRFotron (using the test example):
+3. Run WRFotron (using the test example), may first need to edit `config.bash` to change the paths to local WRFotron and project tag:
 ```bash
 . master.bash 2016 10 12 00 24 06
 ```